 Congratulations!
 You are the parent of a child who is entering the biggest adventure of his or her life – – grade school!
 As a homeschooler, your kindergarten student already has some advantages over their public-schooled counterparts.
 Instead of crowded classrooms, the parent/student ratio in homeschooling is usually extremely small.
 Instead of being required to start at a designated learning point, you are able to customize your kindergartner’s curriculum to fit the exact stage of readiness they are currently in.
-Plus, at home, playing and learning can be integrated so that kids will rarely know where one ends and the other begins.

 If this your first year of homeschooling, you couldn’t have begun at a better point.
 Every concept you introduce is an exciting adventure for them, and they are eager to learn and to experiment with what they are learning.
 Your home and yard can be one big educational playground.

 A typical course of study for kindergarten homeschoolers includes language arts , math, social studies, and science.
 To view a comprehensive list of the types of lessons that are included in a kindergarten homeschool curriculum, explore Time4Learning’s scope and sequence page.

 Homeschooling has so much to do with things other than teaching but here are ten tips for getting started with homeschooling your Kindergartener.

 - Resist the temptation to compare your homeschooling methods or your child’s progress with other homeschoolers.
 In fact, one of the brightest benefits of homeschooling is finding a learning path that is unique to your family.

 - Don’t expect your kindergarten homeschooler to work independently for very long at a time.
 At this level, students need ongoing guidance and feedback.